uio-bmi/immuneML/docs/source/tutorials/how_to_generate_a_random_repertoire_dataset.rst

             A: 0.5 # the probability that any generated repertoire will have HLA A
             B: 0.5 # the probability that any generated repertoire will have HLA B

-Note that all probabilities have to be floating point values and have to sum to 1.
-All parameters (repertoire_count, sequence_count_probabilities, sequence_length_probabilities and labels) have to be specified, though their values can of course be different.

-Full specification example along with an instruction to export the data in desired formats is given below.
-For now, the only available formats are
+For the sequence count probabilities, sequence length probabilities and any custom labels multiple values can be specified, together with the probability that each value will occur in the repertoire.
+These probability values must in all cases sum to 1.

-AIRR and Pickle (as listed below).
-The generated dataset can then be used for other analyses or machine learning (to try out the example, download the YAML file):
+It is also possible to export the generated random repertoire dataset to AIRR or Pickle format.
+This can be done by exporting the generated dataset through the DatasetGeneration instruction.
+The generated dataset can subsequently be used for other analyses or machine learning.
+A complete YAML specification for random repertoire generation and export is given below:

 .. highlight:: yaml
 .. code-block:: yaml